Nyeri Court of Appeal upholds father's full custody of daughter despite incomplete bride price

-On March 27, 2026, the Court of Appeal found him the undisputed biological father, capable of care through stable employment.
+On March 27, 2026, the Nyeri Court of Appeal upheld the High Court decision.
 "I find that the appellant, being the undisputed father of the minor, is the right person to have the legal and actual custody of the minor.
 It is not only morally wrong but unlawful to deny the father of the child who is alive and readily willing to take care of the child," the court ruled.

 "He is not only suitable but has also demonstrated that he has a stable job and income, which will ensure the minor enjoys a good life.
 There is absolutely no reason why she should be denied parental love and care," it added.
-The judges stated cultural practices like dowry cannot override a child's constitutional rights or a living parent's legal entitlements.
+The judges emphasized that cultural practices like dowry cannot override the child's constitutional rights or a living parent's legal entitlements under the Constitution and Children Act.

 相关文章